-Length frequency from the AI trawl survey show that the majority of the specimens sampled were between 20 and 50 cm (Figure 14.3) a size range that is smaller than those caught in the fishery.
-Previous assessments show that, SST as small as 5 cm have been measured, with a bulk of the samples ranging from 16 - 52 cm from the EBS slope survey data (Reuter and Spencer 2004).
+Length frequency from the AI trawl survey show that the majority of the specimens sampled were between 20 and 50 cm (Figure 14.3).
+In 2004 the size range of survey caught fish was is smaller than those caught in the fishery, but in 2006 the size ranges very similar between the fishery and survey.
+Previous assessments show that SST as small as 6 cm have been measured in the EBS slope survey, with the majority of the samples ranging from 16 - 57 cm (Figure 14.5).